ibm-cloud-docs/bare-metal/vsi_reload_os_image.md

 {:note: .note}
 {:important: .important}

-# Reloading an OS using an image template
+# Reloading an OS by using an image template
 {: #reloading-an-os-using-an-image-template}

 ## Differences between a standard OS reload and a reload from an image template